 Data Point of the Week is AR Insider’s dive into the latest spatial computing figures.
 It includes data points, along with narrative insights and takeaways.
 For an indexed collection of data and reports, subscribe to ARtillery Pro.

-Sony is the market share leader for VR hardware revenues according to the latest report from Strategy Insights.
+Sony is the market share leader for VR hardware revenues according to the latest report from Strategy Analytics.
 Specifically, the firm pegs PSVR’s revenue share at 30 percent.
 That’s followed by Oculus (presumably all variants) at 25 percent and HTC (same) at 22 percent.

 Collectively, the high end of the market accounts for 77 percent of revenues, compared with the receding class of mobile VR headsets.
 That includes Google (11 percent) Samsung (5 percent) and others (6 percent).
 Google saw the biggest YoY drop from 21 percent to 11 percent.